canjs/can-view-import/docs/can-tag.md

 @signature `can-tag="TAG_NAME"`

-Instantiates the provided [can-view-callbacks.tag] and sets its [can-component::viewModel viewModel] to be the Promise for the import.
+Instantiates the provided [can-view-callbacks.tag] and sets its [can-component.prototype.view-model viewModel] to be the Promise for the import.

 @param {String} TAG_NAME The tag name (usually a [can-component]) to use.